(a) The primary purpose of this section is to improve all pupil learning and all student achievement. Additional purposes include to:

 (v) has a plan for purchase, renovation, or new construction which describes project parameters and budget.

 (b) An affiliated nonprofit building corporation under this subdivision must:

 (1) be incorporated under section 317A;

 (2) comply with applicable Internal Revenue Service regulations, including regulations for "supporting organizations" as defined by the Internal Revenue Service;

-(3) submit to the commissioner each fiscal year a list of current board members and a copy of its annual audit; and
+(4) submit to the commissioner a copy of its annual audit by December 31 of each year; and